TRIPS architecture: EDGE

 TRIPS is a processor based on the Explicit Data Graph Execution (EDGE) concept.
 EDGE attempts to bypass certain performance bottlenecks that have come to dominate modern systems.

 EDGE is based on the processor being able to better understand the instruction stream being sent to it, not seeing it as a linear stream of individual instructions, but rather blocks of instructions related to a single task using isolated data.
 EDGE attempts to run all of these instructions as a block, distributing them internally along with any data they need to process.
 The compilers examine the code and find blocks of code that share information in a specific way.
-These are then assembled into compiled "hyperblocks" and fed into the CPU.
-Since the compiler is guaranteeing that these blocks have specific interdependencies between them, the processor can isolate the code in a single functional unit with its own local memory.
+These are then assembled into compiled "hyper-blocks" and fed into the CPU.
+Since the compiler is guaranteeing that these blocks have specific inter-dependencies between them, the processor can isolate the code in a single functional unit with its own local memory.

-Consider a simple example that adds two numbers from memory, then adds that result to another value in memory.
-In this case a traditional processor would have to notice the dependency and schedule the instructions to run one after the other, storing the intermediate results in the registers.
-In an EDGE processor, the interdependencies between the data in the code would be noticed by the compiler, which would compile these instructions into a single block.
+For example, with a program that adds two numbers from memory, then adds that result to another value in memory, a traditional processor would have to notice the dependency and schedule the instructions to run one after the other, storing the intermediate results in the registers.
+In an EDGE processor, the inter-dependencies between the data in the code would be noticed by the compiler, which would compile these instructions into a single block.
 That block would then be fed, along with all the data it needed to complete, into a single functional unit and its own private set of registers.
 This ensures that no additional memory fetching is required, as well as keeping the registers physically close to the functional unit that needs those values.

-Code that did not rely on this intermediate data would be compiled into separate hyperblocks.
+Code that did not rely on this intermediate data would be compiled into separate hyper-blocks.
 Of course its possible that an entire program would use the same data, so the compilers also look for instances where data is handed off to other code and then effectively abandoned by the original block, which is a common access pattern.
-In this case the compiler will still produce two separate hyperblocks, but explicitly encode the handoff of the data rather than simply leaving it stored in some shared memory location.
+In this case the compiler will still produce two separate hyper-blocks, but explicitly encode the hand-off of the data rather than simply leaving it stored in some shared memory location.
 In doing so, the processor can "see" these communications events and schedule them to run in proper order.
-Blocks that have considerable interdependencies are re-arranged by the compiler to spread out the communications in order to avoid bottlenecking the transport.
+Blocks that have considerable inter-dependencies are re-arranged by the compiler to spread out the communications in order to avoid bottle-necking the transport.

-The effect of this change is to greatly increase the isolation of the individual functional units.
+This greatly increased the isolation of the individual functional units.
 EDGE processors are limited in parallelism by the capabilities of the compiler, not the on-chip systems.
 Whereas modern processors are reaching a plateau at four-wide parallelism, EDGE designs can scale out much wider.
 They can also scale "deeper" as well, handing off blocks from one unit to another in a chain that is scheduled to reduce the contention due to shared values.